.NET HELP

 Dim reportData = JsonConvert.DeserializeObject(Of Dictionary(Of String, String))(jsonString)

-After executing this code, we expect you'll have a dictionary called reportData that contains key-value pairs that represent the properties and their values in the JSON file.
+After executing this code, you'll have a dictionary called reportData containing key-value pairs representing the properties and their values in the JSON file.

 Next, we generate an HTML template using the data from reportData.
 The keys from the reportData dictionary are used to insert the appropriate values into the HTML: